MODIS Level 1B - Calibrated Radiances - Natural Color RGB - 500m

 This notebook provides you an introduction to data from the Moderate Resolution Imaging Spectroradiometer (MODIS).
 It uses MODIS as a proxy dataset for METImage on EPS-SG, which is a multi-spectral (visible and IR) imaging passive radiometer which will provide detailed information on clouds, wind, aerosols and surface properties which are essential for meteorological and climate applications.

 The event featured is the August Complex fire in California, USA in 2020.
 This was the largest wildfire in CA history, spreading over 1,000,000 acres (over 4,000 sq km).
-The image shown in this notebook is taken from 11 September 2020.

 Basic Facts